 I recommend buying a ticket using an online booking platform named Klook, you can use an international credit card, will avail discount (I always see them providing discounts) and loyalty points which you can use later to lessen your cost of buying a ticket further.
 You need not stand in the queue and can enter showing your ticket on a mobile.
 I used this to get into the zoo with no hassle.

-- If you wish to have breakfast with the orangutans, you can go to Ah Meng Restaurant inside the zoo.
+- If you wish to avail breakfast in Singapore zoo with the orangutang, you can go to Ah Meng Restaurant inside the zoo.
 They serve a buffet breakfast till 10 in the morning (Adult S$35 per person, children S$25 per person).
 The animals appear between 9:30 AM to 10:00 AM.
-The orangutans will not dine with you on the same table but, you get a moment to have photos with them.
+The orangutang will not dine with you on the same table but, you get a moment to have photos with them.

 - If you are a fan of KFC, there is one at the entrance.
 They operate from 10:00 AM to 6:30 PM on weekdays and from 9:00 AM to 7:00 PM during weekends and public holidays.